Floer homotopy theory and degenerate Lagrangian intersections: Floer homotopy on Liouville manifolds

-We call $\tau$ the \emph{slope} of $H$.
-More generally, we will work with time-dependent Hamiltonians $H\equiv\{H_t\}_{t\in[0,1]}$ which are linear at infinity (of a fixed slope).
+We refer to $\tau$ as the slope of $H$.
+More generally, we work with time-dependent Hamiltonians $H\equiv\{H_t\}_{t\in[0,1]}$ which are linear at infinity (of a fixed slope).
 In the case that both $L_0$ and $L_1$ are cylindrical at infinity, we will assume the slope is not the length of a Reeb chord connecting $\partial L_0$ to $\partial L_1$.